 - Small rant: fascinating but not inconceivable.
 I hate it when people say “we cannot imagine …”.
 Yes we can, dummy.
 Read some history.

 - By the way, I’m not blaming businesses for any of this.
-These behaviors seems to be caused by a lack of introspection.
+These behaviors seem to be caused by a lack of introspection.
 Maybe a philosophy course isn’t such a bad idea after all.